Lou Ferrigno: Bodybuilding career

 After graduating from high school in 1969, Ferrigno won his first major title, IFBB Mr. America.
 Four years later, he won the title IFBB Mr. Universe.
 Early in his career he lived in Columbus, Ohio, and trained with Arnold Schwarzenegger.
 In 1974, he came in second on his first attempt at the Mr. Olympia competition.
 He came in third the following year, and his attempt to beat Schwarzenegger was the subject of the 1977 documentary Pumping Iron.
 The documentary made Ferrigno famous.

 These victories, however, did not provide enough income for him to earn a living.
 His first paying job was as a $10-an-hour sheet metal worker in a Brooklyn factory, where he worked for three years.
 He did not enjoy the dangerous work, and left after a friend and co-worker accidentally cut off his own hand.

 Following this, Ferrigno left the competition circuit for many years, a period that included a brief stint as a defensive lineman for the Toronto Argonauts in the Canadian Football League.
 He had never played football, and was cut after two games.
 Ferrigno left the world of Canadian football after he broke the legs of a fellow player during a scrimmage.

-Ferrigno, weighed by during competition at 275 lb in 1973 and 285 lb in 1976.
+During competition, Ferrigno weighed 275 lb in 1973 and 285 lb in 1976.

 Ferrigno competed in the first annual World's Strongest Man competition in 1977, where he finished fourth in a field of eight competitors.

 In the early 1990s Ferrigno returned to bodybuilding, competing for the 1992 and 1993 Mr. Olympia titles.
 Finishing 12th and 10th, respectively, he then turned to the 1994 Masters Olympia, where his attempt to beat Robbie Robinson and Boyer Coe was the subject of the 1996 documentary Stand Tall.
 After this, he retired from competition.